pydantic/logfire/docs/roadmap.md

 with in Logfire.

 The idea is that we'd use the SDK to upload the schema of Pydantic models to Logfire.
 Then allow you to watch how those schemas change as well as view metrics on how validation performed by a specific model is behaving.

+See [this GitHub issue][schema-catalog-gh-issue] for more information.

 ### Language Support